-- The contractor will be required to provide wheel cleaning facilities, and regular cleaning of the main access road; - Temporary car parking facilities for the construction workforce (30 no. spaces) will be provided within the site for and the surface of the car park will be prepared and finished to a standard sufficient to avoid mud spillage onto adjoining roads; - Monitoring and control of construction traffic will be ongoing during construction works.
-Construction traffic will minimise movements during peak hours. - Construction Traffic routes minimising traffic impact on surrounding residential development will be used by construction vehicles.
+- The contractor will be required to provide wheel cleaning facilities, and regular cleaning of the main access road(s) within the Park; - Temporary car parking facilities for the construction workforce (10 no. spaces) will be provided within the site for and the surface of the car park will be prepared and finished to a standard sufficient to avoid mud spillage onto adjoining roads; - Monitoring and control of construction traffic will be ongoing during construction works.
+Construction traffic will minimise movements during peak hours. - Construction Traffic routes minimising traffic impact on surrounding residential and industrial developments will be used by construction vehicles.